 Plant variety protection is an important way of ensuring and recognising the development of new varieties while safeguarding the recognition of plant breeders’ rights.
 The use of plant breeders’ rights can make agricultural businesses more competitive, both locally and internationally.
 With this in mind, it’s important to know your opportunities and obligations with regards to Intellectual Property (IP) management and plant breeders’ rights in the agricultural context.

 Intellectual property is a tool to foster innovation.
 Without the protection of ideas, businesses and individuals would not be able to reap the full benefits of their inventions.
-This would result in fewer people and ogranisations focusing on research and development.
+This would result in fewer people and organisations focusing on research and development.

 The science of plant breeding changes the traits of plants to produce more desirable characteristics.
 This results in economic, environmental and health benefits.